 What is The Healing Project?
 A new .--PLACEHOLDER removed 'fundraising'-- and research model driven by you, the community. #TheHealingProject

-The Healing Project is a biopharmaceutical initiative to change how new medicines are developed.

 Our mission?
-To accelerate .--PLACEHOLDER removed 'fundraising'-- and build community-driven health systems that are truly focused on helping people, not just making money.
+To accelerate .--PLACEHOLDER removed 'fundraising'-- and build community-driven health systems that are truly focused on helping people, not just driving profits.

 The project will provide a new, DeSci, business model for research and development based on transparency and improved methodologies.
 This is a groundbreaking opportunity to solve chronic inflammation and inflammatory related diseases with novel, safe polyphenols.